 I will admit the ornate highboy first caught my attention, but this one made me smile.
 It has such lovely form and I have a thing for skeleton key holes.
 There’s such a mystery as to why people thought they needed to lock up their clothes and possessions when most of the time they didn’t even lock their doors.

 It would have delighted me to no end to bring this piece back to its original glory.
-The peeling veneer was just not repairable and the damaged top was far too gone with chunks missing from where a mirror had sat, not to mention the deep stains.
+The peeling veneer is just not repairable.
+Also, the damaged top is far too gone with chunks missing from where a mirror had sat, not to mention the deep stains.

 Take a look at the drawers…see how the previous owner tried to nail down the lifting veneer?
 Though I don’t like the peeling look, I do like the nail heads.
 Yes, I’m funky that way. tsk.